 In Freehold, Get Air offers a dedicated time on Saturday mornings for individuals with special needs to burn some energy in a quiet environment.
 One parent or guardian can support the jumper without paying the admission fee.
 While the music is lowered, the environment is more calm.
 Check out Get Air’s website for more information.

 Special Abilities Night at Diggerland (SAND)

 Like SEAS (mentioned above), SAND offers fun and judgement free experiences the entire family can enjoy.
 Each event, which is made possible by SAMBULANCE Saftey Squad, takes into consideration the sensory needs of children with special needs.
 There is modified lighting and sound, limited ticket sales and ear plugs available to reduce sound.
-The next SAND events is September 8 and it takes place from 5pm-8pm.
 To learn more read our review of this sensory friendly experience.